pingswept/me30-website/content/notes/amplification.md

 2. It is easier to measure small voltages accurately than large voltages.
 Every op-amp has the unfortunate property that it responds slightly nonlinearly to input voltage.
 If we just try to amplify a 1.65 V voltage relative to ground ........ acch, not sure how to explain this well yet.
 This is called the common-mode rejection ratio, or CMRR.
 The LM324 opamps that we will be using have a CMRR of around 10,000 (80 dB).

-In the strain sensor we are using in Fall 2025 in ME 30, there are four strain gauges arranged in a Wheatstone bridge.
+In the strain sensor we are using in ME 30, there are four strain gauges arranged in a Wheatstone bridge.
 Two of the resistors are placed on the bottom of a short beam and two are placed on the top of the same beam.
-This whole apparatus is called a load cell.
+This whole apparatus is called a [load cell](https://www.adafruit.com/product/4540).

 ![photo of a load cell](/img/load_cell.jpg)
 Photo credit: Adafruit